IBM/Powerlifted-PSS/README.md

 ```$ python ./powerlifted.py -d ./dev/domains/blocks/domain.pddl -i ./dev/domains/blocks/probBLOCKS-4-0.pddl -s astar -e ff -g  yannakakis --state sparse --use-parameter-seed --build```

 Here, `--use-parameter-seed` is an optional parameter.
 When provided, the script would obtain the [parameter seeds](https://github.com/IBM/Parameter-Seed-Set) for each lifted action and use that information to generate successor states.
-By default, the script solved PDDL task without using the parameter seed information.
+By default, the script solves PDDL task without using the parameter seed information.
 Currently, the `--use-parameter-seed` flag is only supported for `yannakakis` generator.

+For additional information on other parameters in the script, please consult the documentation for [Powerlifted](https://github.com/abcorrea/powerlifted).

 ## Requirements for Planning with Parameter Seeds